sirasatinithyanand/sirasatinithyanand/README.md

 - 👋 Hi, I’m nithyanand
 - 👀 I’m interested in learning new stuff and doing projects based on it
-- 🌱 I’m currently learning deep learning, image processing using opencv
+- 🌱 I’m currently learning deep learning, image processing using opencv,Data Structures,Arduino
 - 📫 How to reach me sirasatinithyanand@gmail.com

 <!---